Now... Your Book Pages Explained

 =========

 It's literally around the corner for us.
 I love this place; it has a fantastic selection of wine and two of my favorite dishes ever (that I'll keep in secret).
 Oysters during the summer, with sparkling wine at the patio, are hard to beat.
 Everyone is so friendly and accessible.
-Aaron (the sommelier) is knowledgeable and ready to tell you what's happening on the wine side and will match what you are looking for.
 You can start at the wine taste and stay around ;) It is almost sure to find us during happy hour.
 See you there.

 =====